CY83R-3X71NC710N/PSVR-Study-Environment/README.md

 Guide on how to record overlay
 Add download video menu that allows to download youtube 360 videos directly from the tool Add input that allows you to start a desktop record directly from the menu.
+Add a warning that states 1080p 60fps videos are the standard and going below may result in a bad experience
 ```
 # Thanks To:
 ```